macuriels/portfolio/content/project/predicting-depression-with-music/index.md

 - Transform dependent variable (depression, originally 1-10) to binary (1-5 will be 0, 6-10 will be 1)
 - Encode categorical columns (including the target variable)

 Something important to highlight is the decision to **transform depression from a 1-10 scale to a binary (0-1) variable**.

 Even though mental disorders arguably have varying degrees to them, this decision is made to resemble how a diagnosis would be made: People who fit certain criteria are diagnosed with a disorder (in this case, thos who responded 6-10 are labeled as having a depression).

-This may not be the best for real life scenarios, but can increase the interpretability and can pave the way for follow-up analysis (more of this discussion can be found at the end of the post).
+Having depression as a binary variable not be the best for real life scenarios, but can increase the interpretability and can pave the way for follow-up analysis (more of this discussion can be found at the end of the post).

 It is also worthnoting that **not all variables are used as predictors**.
 The variables are narrowed down through feature selection - i.e., experimenting with adding and removing variables until an optimal performance is achieved.